 Genital wart - Anogenital in

 Note: Childhood sexual abuse is a problem of epidemic proportions affecting children of all ages and of all economic and cultural backgrounds.
 A critical consideration for assessing condyloma acuminata in children is the determination of whether inoculation occurred as a result of sexual abuse.
-However, anogenital warts from HPV can also occur secondary to perinatal exposure, heteroinoculation (eg, from caregiver a changing diapers), autoinoculation (eg, from a wart on the hand of child), and indirect fomite transfer (eg, from shared towels).
+However, anogenital warts from HPV can also occur secondary to perinatal exposure, heteroinoculation (eg, from a caregiver changing diapers), autoinoculation (eg, from wart on the hand of the child), and indirect fomite transfer (eg, from shared towels).
 Large case series have found that about 3%-10% of anogenital warts in children are due to child sexual abuse.

 Related topic: oral mucosal wart

 A63.0 – Anogenital (venereal) warts

 - Lichen planus

 - Molluscum contagiosum – Shiny papules with central umbilication; giant molluscum in the anogenital area of children have been mistaken for condyloma acuminata.

 - Seborrheic keratoses

 - Melanocytic nevi